-When the throttle stick is in the minimum position and the Heli Mode 1 is enabled, the motor will accelerate slowly until 50% of Power is reached, then the acceleration time will be back to the default setting of MAT (Motor Acceleration Time Delay).
+When the throttle stick is in the minimum position and the Heli Mode 1 is enabled, the motor will accelerate slowly until reaching the throttle position, then the acceleration time will be back to the default setting of MAT (Motor Acceleration Time Delay).

-During landing, the soft start function will not be enabled until the throttle stick is moved to the minimum position over 12 seconds.
+After landing, the soft start function will not be enabled until the throttle stick is moved to the minimum position over bail out setup time is completed.